-Students may earn up to 4 hours of credit to be applied toward the 120 to 150 hours required for graduation in any combination of the following courses: lifetime activities or varsity sports.
+Students may apply up to 4 hours of credit toward the minimum hours required for graduation in any combination of the following courses: lifetime activities or varsity sports.
 (See rule governing varsity sports below.)
 All of the activity courses carry 1 hour of credit, unless otherwise indicated.